“My innate impulse is healing, which is also standing up for justice, which can heal hearts and nations.” – Joy Harjo

-When she asks this question in her recent work, Poet Warrior:
+When she asks this question in her book, Poet Warrior:

 “What do I do with this overwhelming need for justice in my family, for my tribal nation, for those of us in this country who have been written out of the story or those who appear to be destroyed or perverted by false story?”
 (46),

-I say, you are doing it, Joy Harjo!
-You are addressing this overwhelming need for justice!
+I say, you’re doing what you need to do and more, Joy Harjo!
+You’re addressing this overwhelming need for justice in ways that reverberate!

-As Joy Harjo enters her third term as United States Poet Laureate, the first Native to hold this position, with Poet Warrior she offers us another slice of herself: her stories, her wisdom, and her poetry.
+In 2022, Joy Harjo completed her third term as United States Poet Laureate, the first Native American to hold this position and only the second to serve three terms.
+While serving, she released Poet Warrior, offering us another slice of herself: her wisdom, her stories, and her poetry.

-When Joy Harjo announced last year that she was writing another memoir, I could not imagine anything that could rival her first one, Crazy Brave.
+When Joy Harjo announced in 2021 that she was writing another memoir, I could not imagine anything that could rival her first one, Crazy Brave.
 But Poet Warrior meets that challenge and complements its predecessor well.

-One concept that carries over from Crazy Brave is that of “the knowing,” which I write about in an earlier post Joy Harjo: “The Knowing” (Muscogee (Creek)- American, b.
+One concept that carries over from Crazy Brave is that of “the knowing,” discussed in an earlier post: Joy Harjo: “The Knowing” (Muscogee (Creek)- American, b.
 1951):

 “As I near the last doorway of my present life, I am trying to understand the restless path on which I have traveled.
 My failures have been my most exacting teachers.
 They are all linked by one central characteristic, and that is the failure to properly regard the voice of inner truth.
 That voice speaks softly.
 It is not judgmental, full of pride, or otherwise loud.
 It does not deride, shame, or otherwise attempt to derail you.
 When I fail to trust what my deepest knowing tells me, then I suffer.
 The voice of inner truth, or the knowing, has access to the wisdom of eternal knowledge.
 The perspective of that voice is timeless”(44).

-Along with Harjo’s reminder to heed that inner voice we all have access to, she provides some instructions, some maps, some ways to be in the world that will yield peace, good, that will move us closer to where we want and need to be, individually and collectively:
+Along with Harjo’s reminder to heed that inner voice we all have access to, she provides some instructions, maps, and ways to be in the world that will yield peace and good, and that will move us closer to where we want and need to be, individually and collectively:

 “We keep our vibrations higher by prayer, by kindness, by taking care of what we were given to do, by cleaning ourselves of negative thoughts that originate within or come from others, by cleaning with water, by humility, by being in the real world, away from concrete and square buildings, by speaking only that which holds truth” (116).